Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-5-B2C/README.md

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

 ## About The code

+#### Where is MSAL?
+This sample does NOT use MSAL as it only signs-in users (it does not call a Web API).
+It uses the built-in ASP.NET Core middleware.
+MSAL is used for fetching access  for accessing protected APIs (not shown here), as well as ID tokens.
+For logging-in purposes, it is sufficient to obtain an ID Token, and the middleware is capable of doing this on its own.

 The `AccountController.cs` used in this sample is part of the built-in .NET Core authentication controllers found in the NuGet package `Microsoft.AspNetCore.Authentication.AzureADB2C.UI`, and you can find its implementation [here](https://github.com/aspnet/AspNetCore/blob/master/src/Azure/AzureAD/Authentication.AzureADB2C.UI/src/Areas/AzureADB2C/Controllers/AccountController.cs).
 If you want to customize the **Sign-in**, **Sign-up** or **Sign-out** actions, you are encouraged to create your own controller.